-Figure 14: NEESgrid administrative structure for monitoring NEES sites
+Figure 16: NEESgrid administrative structure for monitoring NEES sites

-As illustrated in Figure 14, equipment sites will be monitored through software resident on the NEES POP.
-The Network Weather Service software, Globus resource information collection routines, and Iperf will be the primary monitoring tools deployed to the NEES POPs and monitored remotely by NCSA Operations.
-Resource up/down status will be audited through the Globus Meta Directory Service.
+As illustrated in Figure 16, equipment sites will be monitored through software resident on the NEES POP.
+The Network Weather Service software, Globus resource information collection routines, Big Brother, and Iperf will be the primary monitoring tools deployed to the NEES POPs and monitored remotely by NCSA Operations.
+Resource up/down status will be audited through the Globus Meta Directory Service and/or Big Brother.
 In addition, the Network Weather Service will track network performance and report to MDS.
 NCSA operations will monitor NEES-POPs and network performance 24/7, identify potential problems, and work with NEESgrid equipment site administrators to resolve problems.